Symmetries of order four on K3 surfaces: Introduction

 \section{Introduction}

 Let $X$ be a K3 surface over $\mathbb C$ with an order four automorphism.
 Such automorphism acts on the one-dimensional vector space $H^{2,0}(X)$ of holomorphic two-forms of $X$ either as the identity, minus the identity or as the multiplication by $\pm i$.
 Accordingly, the automorphism is called symplectic, with symplectic square or purely non-symplectic.
-Symplectic automorphisms of finite order have been investigated by several authors, their fixed locus contains only isolated points (six if the order is four) and their action on the K3 lattice $H^2(X,\IZ)$ is known to be independent on the surface (cf.\cite{Nikulin1, Alice1, Alice2}).
-Non-symplectic automorphisms have been classified in \cite{Nikulin1, MO} (see also \cite{zhang} for a survey on the topic) and the fixed locus has been identified if the order is prime in \cite{AS3,takiauto, ast}.
+Symplectic automorphisms of finite order have been investigated by several authors, their fixed locus only contains isolated points and their action on the K3 lattice $H^2(X,\IZ)$ is known to be independent from the surface (cf.\cite{Nikulin1, Alice1, Alice2}).
+Non-symplectic automorphisms have been studied in \cite{Nikulin1, MO} (see also \cite{zhang} for a survey on the topic) and the fixed locus has been identified if the order is prime in \cite{AS3,takiauto, ast}.
 In \cite{Taki} Taki classified order four non-symplectic automorphisms acting as the identity on the Picard lattice of the surface.
 Moreover, Sch\"u{tt} \cite{Schuett} studied the special case when the transcendental lattice of the surface has rank four.

-This paper deals mainly with purely non-symplectic automorphisms of order four under the assumption that their square is the identity on the Picard lattice.
-By the Torelli type theorem, this holds for the generic element of the family of K3 surfaces having an order four non-symplectic automorphism with a given action on the K3 lattice.
-We give a complete classification of the fixed locus of such automorphisms when it either contains a curve of genus $g>0$ or it contains a curve of genus $0$ and all the curves fixed by the square of the automorphism are rational.
-Moreover, we provide partial results for the remaining cases and we give several examples.
-We also consider the case when the automorphism has symplectic square: we prove that its fixed locus is empty and its invariant lattice has rank $6$.
+This paper mainly deals with purely non-symplectic automorphisms $\sigma$ of order four under the assumption that their square is the identity on the Picard lattice.
+By the Torelli type theorem, this holds for the generic element of the family of K3 surfaces carrying an order four non-symplectic automorphism with a given action on its second cohomology group.
+The fixed locus $\Fix(\sigma)$ of such an automorphism $\sigma$ is the disjoint union of smooth curves and points.
+We give a complete classification of $\Fix(\sigma)$ when either it contains a curve of positive genus or it contains a curve and all the curves fixed by $\sigma^2$ are rational.
+More precisely, we denote by $r$ and $l$ the ranks of the eigenspaces of $\sigma^*$ in $H^2(X,\IZ)$ with eigenvalues $1$ and $-1$, by $n$ and $k$ the number of isolated points and of smooth rational curves in $\Fix(\sigma)$ and by $2a$ the number of smooth curves fixed by $\sigma^2$ and interchanged by $\sigma$.
+We prove the following result.

+\begin{theorem} Let $\sigma$ be a purely non-symplectic order four automorphism on a K3 surface $X$ such that $(\sigma^*)^2$ acts identically on $\Pic(X)$.
+Then: